Summer Registration Information

 Waiting lists are maintained for all filled classes.
-Any applicant for a full class will be placed on the waiting list.
+Any applicant for a full workshop will be placed on the waiting list.
 All applications received by February 11 and not selected in the lottery will be placed on the waiting list in lottery order.
 After that time, waiting lists are kept in order by the date that applications are received.
 Applicants will be contacted if space becomes available.
-No deposit (other than the $50 processing fee) is necessary to hold a space on a waiting list.
-If you apply after May 1 and you are placed on a waiting list, your application fee will not be processed unless you are enrolled.
+No deposit is necessary to hold a space on a waiting list, and the processing fee will not be charged unless you are enrolled.

 More information on Standby Program

 Students who live in the area or prefer to find their own lodging may enroll as off-campus students and participate in all activities of the Penland session.
 Off-campus students should select a meal plan when enrolling.
 A list of nearby accommodations is available here:

 List of nearby accommodations

 Textiles classes are taught in second- and third-floor walk-up studios; one of the metals studios has stairs that compromise access.

 Penland housing is quite simple.
 Buildings are not air-conditioned—the climate is moderate and you can count on cool temperatures at night.
 Furnishing is basic: a bed and a place to put your clothes.

-Economy housing includes rooms that are a little smaller, many are in older buildings, and a few are located one-half-mile from the center of campus (let us know if this will present a physical hardship for you).
-The “dorm” option in economy housing refers to rooms that house up to 15 people.
+Economy housing includes rooms that are a little smaller; many are in older buildings.
+The “dorm” option in economy housing refers to rooms that house up to 13 people.

 Cost of Materials